kiddyboots216/dp-custom/README.md

 # dp-custom
 Custom DP code in PyTorch to generate experiments for various papers.

-To quickstart with DP finetuning for the ICML submission with ID 1320, run the following command:
+To quickstart with DP finetuning for the conference submission, run the following command:

 ```
 python {script}.py\